Laalo – Krishna Sada Sahaayate: Production

-The film was primarily shot in and around Junagadh, with key sequences filmed at notable local sites including Bhavnath, Girnar, Damodar Kund, and Narsinh Mehta no Choro, locations closely associated with Gujarat’s spiritual and cultural heritage.
+The film was primarily shot in and around Junagadh, with key sequences filmed at notable local sites including Bhavnath, Girnar, Damodar Kund, and Narsinh Mehta no Choro, locations closely associated with Gujarat's spiritual and cultural heritage.

-Release
+Marketing and release

-On 29 September 2025, the official trailer of Laalo – Krishna Sada Sahaayate was released on social media and YouTube platforms.
+On 29 September 2025, the official trailer of Laalo: Shree Krishna Sada Sahaayate was released on social media and YouTube platforms.
 The film was released theatrically on 10 October 2025.
 Its distribution gained further visibility when it became part of a significant industry development – multiplex chains such as PVR INOX, Cinepolis, and Star Studio18 reportedly granted Laalo a VPF (Virtual Print Fee) waiver, an arrangement described as uncommon for Gujarati regional films.
+It became the first Gujarati film to release in Poland.

+The film was dubbed into Hindi.
+The official Hindi language poster was released on social media on 22 December 2025, followed by the release of the Hindi language teaser on 23 December 2025 across social media and YouTube.
+The Hindi language trailer was subsequently released on 29 December 2025.
+The film released in Hindi on 9 January 2026.